greetgo/greetgo_installer/README.md

 # greetgo_installer

 This project installs all greetgo libraries with fast.
-To do it you need, at the first place, install JDK 8 and gradle 3.2.1+
+To do it you need, at the first place, install git, JDK 8 and gradle 3.2.1+

 After that you need run the following commands